Source code for polars.datatypes.classes

 """Base class for numeric data types."""

-class IntegralType(NumericType):
+class IntegerType(NumericType):

-"""Base class for integral data types."""
+"""Base class for integer data types."""

-class FractionalType(NumericType):
+class SignedIntegerType(IntegerType):

-"""Base class for fractional data types."""
+"""Base class for signed integer data types."""

-class FloatType(FractionalType):
+class UnsignedIntegerType(IntegerType):

 """Base class for float data types."""